 An estimated 60 million tons of fish are shipped globally each year, primarily from South East Asia, an area endemic for fish borne FBH.
-Introduction of exotic species, such as rats and the giant African snail, Achatina fulica, by ships and shipping containers and their successful colonization in new countries is a concern in angiostrongyliasis cases, as well as providing a host for a number of zoonotic filariasis species, and predator-prey helminths.
-Rats are often found in peri-domestic and domestic areas in urban and rural areas, coming in to close contact with humans and can carry a number of zoonotic helminths.
-The giant African snail is an extremely good colonizer and is a host for Angiostrongylus cantonensis.
-While there are other molluscan hosts of A. cantonensis the giant African snail has spread very quickly, and may help spread the disease geographically (Stockdale-Walden et al., 2015, Thiengo et al., 2010).
-In Brazil the giant African snail was thought to have been introduced in the 1980’s.
-As of 2013 all bar one of the Brazilian states (of 25) have reported A. fulica.
-A. cantonensis itself may have been imported to Brazil along with these snails, or much earlier from parasitized rats which would have come on ships (Thiengo et al., 2013, Thiengo et al., 2007).
+Introduction of rats and exotic species, such the giant African snail, Achatina fulica, by ships and in shipping containers with their successful colonization in new countries is a concern in the spread of angiostrongyliasis , as well as providing suitable hosts for a number of zoonotic filariasis species, and predator-prey helminths.
+Rats are often found in peri-domestic and domestic areas in urban and rural areas where they come in to close contact with humans and can carry a number of zoonotic helminths.
+A. fulica is an extremely good colonizer and is a host for Angiostrongylus cantonensis.
+While there are other molluscan hosts of A. cantonensis, the giant African snail has spread very quickly, and may help transmit the disease globally?
+(Stockdale-Walden et al., 2015, Thiengo et al., 2010).
+In Brazil the giant African snail was thought to have been introduced in the 1980’s and, as of 2013, all bar one of the 25 Brazilian states have reported the presence of A. fulica.
+A. cantonensis itself may have been imported to Brazil along with these snails, or much earlier from parasitized rats which would have been introduced on ships (Thiengo et al., 2013, Thiengo et al., 2007).

-There have been reports of a number of exotic zoonotic helminths present in non-endemic countries in zoo animals, or in illegally imported animals (Davidson et al., 2013, Widmer and Jurczynski, 2012, Luzon et al., 2010).
-These animals have been imported from endemic areas already infected.
-While most zoo animals are kept separate from wild animals in the new country, animals such as rats and birds may interact with these animals.
-In the case of filarial disease, the spread may occur that much more quickly if the requisite mosquito host is present.
+There have been reports of a number of exotic zoonotic helminths present in non-endemic countries in zoo animals, or in illegally imported animals coming from endemics areas (Davidson et al., 2013, Widmer and Jurczynski, 2012, Luzon et al., 2010).
+While most zoo animals are kept separately from wild animals in the new country, animals such as rats and birds may interact with these animals.
+In the case of filarial disease, the spread may occur more quickly if the requisite mosquito host is present.
 In the USA alone over 37 million amphibians, birds, mammals, and reptiles were illegally imported in the period from 2002-2004 (Wildlife, 2007).
-In the same period the number of legally imported animals was over 1 billion, including fish, and unidentified species (Wildlife, 2007).
+In the same period the number of legally imported animals was over 1 billion, including fish, and a number of unidentified species (Wildlife, 2007).

-Food-borne helminth (FBH) infections are a common source of zoonotic infection in humans with 40-50 million people thought to be infected worldwide (Chai et al., 2009), particularly in populations that eat raw meat.
-FBH occur mainly by eating contaminated, raw or undercooked infected meat, but can also be found on raw vegetables and fruit.
+Food-borne helminth (FBH) infections are a common source of zoonotic infection in humans with 40-50 million people thought to be infected worldwide (Chai et al., 2009), particularly in populations that consume raw meat.
+FBH occur mainly after eating raw or undercooked infected meat, but can also be found contaminating raw vegetables or fruit.
 Fish and other marine animals account for a large proportion of FBH, with 59 species of FBH from fish known (Hung et al., 2013).
 Here we focus on the most medically important FBH species, for both common infections and those that are emerging.
 A comprehensive review of fish-borne zoonoses was published in 2014 by Waikagul and Thaenkham (Waikagul and Thaenkham, 2014).

-FBH, more than any other group of helminths, has the most impact in terms of potential geographic spread of cases, and is particularly affected by globalisation – the movement of food, including live exports/imports, and the movement of people around the world (Figure 2).
+FBH, more than any other group of helminths, have the most impact in terms of potential geographic spread of cases, and are particularly affected by globalisation – the movement of food, including live exports/imports, and the movement of people around the world (Figure 2).
 The movement of people for travel and immigration is also a major factor in globalisation, and can result in exotic infections being identified in non-endemic areas, and the risk of new species becoming endemic.
-Due to this aspect of globalisation the spread of all helminth diseases can be impacted.
+This aspect of globalisation can impact on the spread of all helminth diseases.

 Aquatic Food Borne Helminths